Work It (TV series)

 Work It is an American television sitcom that aired on ABC from January 3 to January 10, 2012.
 Set in St. Louis, the series is about two men who must dress as women in order to keep a job in a bad economy.

-The series had received overwhelmingly negative reviews.
+The series was universally panned by critics.
 The series premiere was watched by an American audience of 6.16 million.
-Ratings dropped to 4.9 million viewers in the second episode, and the series was cancelled by ABC on January 13, 2012, after two episodes aired, following another attempt at a "man-cession" comedy called Man Up!, which failed earlier in the season.
+After the show attracted controversy from advocate groups, particularly in the LGBTQ+ community, ratings dropped to 4.9 million viewers in the second episode, and the series was cancelled by ABC on January 13, 2012, after two episodes aired, following another attempt at a "man-cession" comedy called Man Up!, which failed earlier in the season.